 Not sure when or if your Audi A6’s steering and suspension systems need service?

-During the first few years you had your 2008 Audi A6, you and your passengers probably enjoyed a ride that was smooth and balanced.
-Lately, though, your ride’s been feeling a little bumpy.
-Perhaps your A6 feels bouncy, drifts to one side, or makes a weird sound when you drive over a speed bump or turn.
-The first sign of problems is a good time to bring your 2008 Audi A6 in for steering and suspension services.
+When you first drove your 2000 Audi A6, you and your passengers probably enjoyed a ride that was smooth and balanced.
+Now, however, things are starting to feel a little rough.
+Perhaps your A6 feels bouncy, leans to one side, or makes an unusual noise when going over a speed bump.
+The first sign of problems is a good time to bring your 2000 Audi A6 in for steering and suspension repairs.
 We can pinpoint the source of the trouble.

-We'll start by inspecting the suspension system to diagnose your vehicle.
-We’ll take a look at the front and rear end suspension, shock dampeners, springs, CV joints and axles, bushings, struts, chassis components, axle bearings, and power steering components.
-We'll get to the root of the problem and, if your car needs steering and suspension repairs, we'll explain all of your options and the potential cost.
+The technicians at Firestone Complete Auto Care will start with a suspension inspection to diagnose your vehicle.
+We’ll take a look at the front and rear end suspension, shocks, damper springs, CV joints and axles, struts, bushings, chassis parts, axle bearings, and power steering system parts.
+We’ll get to the root of the issue and, if your car needs steering and suspension repairs, we’ll explain what your car needs and how much it’ll cost to get it done.
+We won't begin any work without your permission.
 If parts of your Audi A6 suspension or steering system need to be replaced because they're worn or damaged, we may also recommend a wheel alignment since replacing steering and suspension parts can change existing wheel angles and ride height.

-Your 2008 Audi A6’s suspension system relies on its shocks and struts to function properly.
-They help you stay in control as your car handles bumpy roads and uneven terrain.
-Shocks keep the car from bouncing too much and struts support the structure of the suspension.
+Struts and shocks are a vital part of your 2000 Audi A6’s suspension.
+They contribute to your car’s handling, keeping it from bottoming out when the road gets bumpy.
+Struts support the structure of the suspension and shocks keep the car from bouncing too much.
 These components work together to limit vibration and keep your Audi up off the ground.
-But there’s no set schedule for getting your 2008 Audi A6’s shocks and struts replaced since many factors affect how fast and severely they wear.
-A bouncy ride, side-to-side swaying, or rocking forward and backward could all be indicators of worn Audi A6 shocks and struts.
-It’s a smart move to get your A6’s shocks and struts regularly checked out by a certified auto technician.
+However, there’s no set schedule for when you should replace your A6’s shocks and struts since many things can influence the wear rate and severity of the wear.
+A bouncy ride, swaying from side to side, or rocking back and forth could all be indicators of worn Audi A6 shocks and struts.
+One of your best bets is to have your 2000 Audi A6 suspension shocks and struts regularly checked out by a certified auto technician.
 Schedule an appointment online and visit your local Firestone Complete Auto Care.